Email: [email protected]

 L’Institut d’Etudes Politiques, Strasbourg, France, 1992-93

 Ryan Leonard has extensive experience litigating cases in federal and state courts, and specializes in solving complex business problems for his clients.
 Ryan practices primarily in the areas of business law and litigation, insurance law, receivership law and receiverships, oil and gas litigation, and Native American and Tribal law.
-He maintains the highest Martindale-Hubbell Preeminent Attorney Recognition (“AV”) rating for skill and ethics for attorneys based on professional peer reviews, and has been selected annually since 2016 as a top-rated “Super Lawyer” for business litigation.
+He maintains the highest Martindale-Hubbell Preeminent Attorney Recognition (“AV”) rating for skill and ethics for attorneys based on professional peer reviews, and has been selected since 2016 as a top-rated “Super Lawyer” for business litigation.
+In 2021, Ryan was also selected as a "Top Rated Lawyer" by Corporate Counsel.

 Prior to entering private practice, Ryan served as a state prosecutor in the District Attorney’s office in Canadian County, Oklahoma.
 Ryan also served for four years (1994-98) as a Legislative Assistant to former U.S. Senator Don Nickles in Washington, D.C., in which capacity he served as the Senator’s chief legislative aide on issues involving the federal judiciary, Indian Affairs, transportation, agriculture and natural resources.